rexresearch

 invention.
 Alternatively, the power generation assembly, or

-since it must accommodate large and high-powered equipment capable
+room since it must accommodate large and high-powered equipment

-of generating and delivering the necessary power to the specimen.
+capable of generating and delivering the necessary power to the

-All power leads bringing supply to the chamber will be connected
+specimen.
+All power leads bringing supply to the chamber will be

-to the outer aspect of a connector plate 55a located in the wall
+connected to the outer aspect of a connector plate 55a located

-of the chamber using suitable connectors such as Lemo or Reddel
+in the wall of the chamber using suitable connectors such as

-connectors, from a corresponding plate 55b on the power generating
+Lemo or Reddel connectors, from a corresponding plate 55b on the

-assembly 53.
-Power will be brought into the chamber to the
+power generating assembly 53.
+Power will be brought into the

-electrical energy directly to the primary material undergoing
+apply the generated electrical energy directly to the primary

 background field such as 12,000 gauss and up, and high field

-are employed using electromagnets 62.
-A suitable array of
+centimeter are employed using electromagnets 62.
+A suitable

-electromagnets 62 are placed within chamber 34 surrounding the
+array of electromagnets 62 are placed within chamber 34

-specimen table 44 to generate the magnetic background field.
+surrounding the specimen table 44 to generate the magnetic

 [0036] Laser radiation is directed into a light pipe 60 to be